IBM/AI-on-Power-Level3/docs/Lab2/lab2-overview.md

 # Deploy Retrieval-Augmented Generation (RAG) on IBM Power10 - Lab education

 Goal of this lab is to get hands-on experience in deploying a RAG pattern on IBM Power10.
-Before we do that, lets understand what RAG is, its advantages, key usecases and how it fits in the IBM Power landscape.
+Before we do that, lets understand what RAG is, its advantages, key use cases and how it fits in the IBM Power landscape.

 ## What is RAG?